His Name is YEHOSHUA (Jesus)

-I have frequently read this passage of Acts 9:1-6, and have often wondered, “What was the NAME You gave him, Master?”
+I have frequently read this passage in Acts 9:1-6, and I have often wondered, “What was the NAME You gave him, Master?”
 What Name did Saul (Paul) hear?

-Iesus, is a Greek god (el).
-For any number of reasons, we must not abide by His Name being derived from some Greek god!
+Iesus, was a Greek god (el), and for any number of reasons, we must not abide by our Master’s Name being derived from some Greek god!

 And let’s never forget the Third Commandment, where we are commanded to properly and respectfully invoke His Name.
 Should we really be invoking a name derived from a Greek god?